 7) Romania Digital Nomad Visa

-While it’s still early days, a very exciting aspect of this visa is that the minimum financial requirement will be around 3300 euros.
+While it’s still in its early days, a very exciting aspect of this visa is that the minimum financial requirement will be around 3300 euros.
 You will need to apply at your local Romanian consulate.

 Read More: